drthisguy/14-Fitness-Tracker/README.md

 ## Issues & Contact

-The chart labels for the deployed Heroku page are currently undefined.
-The issue can't be reproduced on localhost so it's taking some time troubleshoot.
+The chart labels currently reflect data for all previous exercises which is different from the graph lables which only plots data posted with in the last 7 day (for each day of the week.